stuartpb/seattledsa-rules/bylaws.md

 ### Section 7: Meetings and Voting.

 Unless stated otherwise in these bylaws, all elected and appointed members of the Local Council have full and equal voting rights for Local Council decisions.
-The Local Council shall hold official meetings no less than once every month, the time and place of which shall be set in a schedule published and distributed by the Local Council no less than seven days prior.
+The Local Council shall hold official meetings no less than once every month, at a regular time and place of which shall be set in a schedule published and distributed by the Local Council to the General membership no less than seven days prior.
 Regular meetings of the Local Council may be attended by all members in good standing.
+Minutes shall be provided to the General Membership.

 ### Section 8: Special Meetings.